minblock/satcoin/src/test/README.md

 After configuring, they can be run with `make check`.

-To run the satcoind tests manually, launch `src/test/test_satcoin`.
+To run the satellited tests manually, launch `src/test/test_satellite`.
 To recompile after a test file was modified, run `make` and then run the test again.
-If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the satcoind tests.
+If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the satellited tests.

-To add more satcoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more satellited tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the satcoin-qt tests manually, launch `src/qt/test/test_satcoin-qt`
+To run the satellite-qt tests manually, launch `src/qt/test/test_satellite-qt`

-To add more satcoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more satellite-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.

 ### Running individual tests

-test_satcoin has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:
+test_satellite has some built-in command-line arguments; for example, to run just the getarg_tests verbosely:

-    test_satcoin --log_level=all --run_test=getarg_tests
+    test_satellite --log_level=all --run_test=getarg_tests

 ... or to run just the doubledash test:

-    test_satcoin --run_test=getarg_tests/doubledash
+    test_satellite --run_test=getarg_tests/doubledash

-Run `test_satcoin --help` for the full list.
+Run `test_satellite --help` for the full list.

 ### Note on adding test cases

 The sources in this directory are unit test cases.
-Boost includes a unit testing framework, and since satcoin already uses boost, it makes sense to simply use this framework rather than require developers to configure some other framework (we want as few impediments to creating unit tests as possible).
+Boost includes a unit testing framework, and since satellite already uses boost, it makes sense to simply use this framework rather than require developers to configure some other framework (we want as few impediments to creating unit tests as possible).

-The build system is setup to compile an executable called "test_satcoin" that runs all of the unit tests.
+The build system is setup to compile an executable called "test_satellite" that runs all of the unit tests.
 The main source file is called test_bitcoin.cpp.
 To add a new unit test file to our test suite you need to add the file to `src/Makefile.test.include`.
 The pattern is to create